GAYLORD PRIZE FOR

 - Resume(s) must be attached.

 - Other funding applications for this project.
 If funding of foreign travel is requested, please enclose a budget.
 Please note that preference will be given to proposals from students with language experience relevant to their intended destination.

-- A timetable detailing when each stage of the project as well as when the entire project is to be completed.
+- A timetable detailing when each stage of the project as well as the entire project is to be completed.

 - A letter of support from faculty sponsor (must be a faculty member of the Asian Studies Program).

 Proposals should be short- from two to three typed, single-spaced pages (excluding resumes and transcripts).